emoon/ProDBG/README.md

 For Ubuntu you can use the following:
 ```
 sudo apt-get update
-sudo apt-get install -y libx11-dev libgl1-mesa-dev libgtk-3-dev pkg-config qt512base
+sudo apt-get install -y libx11-dev libgl1-mesa-dev libgtk-3-dev pkg-config qt515base
 ```

 ProDBG uses Tundra to build the project the project.
-Binaries are supplied on Mac and Windows but needs to be built on Linux:
+Binaries are supplied on macOS and Windows but needs to be built on Linux:
 * `git clone https://github.com/deplinenoise/tundra.git`
 * `cd tundra`
 * `CXX=g++ make`